GabLeRoux/webextensions-history-browser/ReadMe.md

 - [ ] Add a datetime picker range to filter by dates (library already installed)
 - [ ] Add a setting for the date format for `Last visit time` column
 - [ ] Convert icon to svg (it's already a vector based icon in `resources`)
-- [ ] Add minification process to webpack config
 - [ ] Improve title search by using `browser.history` query
 - [ ] Release on the firefox addons page
 - [ ] Load all libraries from webpack with `require` instead of html tags
+- [ ] Have webpack watch for `manifest.json` and use the [webpack-webext-plugin](https://github.com/rpl/webpack-webext-plugin) to simplify the workflow.
 - [x] Format `Last visit time` column
 - [x] Display history in a table
 - [x] Sort history by date